LittleBigSalino/Jon.Wpf.CustomControls/README.md

 # Jon.WPF.CustomControls

 Welcome to Jon.WPF.CustomControls, a .NET 7.0/6.0 WPF C# custom control library.
 This library aims to provide an assortment of WPF controls to enhance your application's user interface.

-# Help me make this a comprehensive set of useful controls.
+### *Help me make this a comprehensive set of useful controls.
 Contributions are welcome.
-Submit suggestions and please submit issues if you find them and I'll fix them.
+Submit suggestions and please submit issues if you find them and I'll fix them*.

 ## Table of Contents